Jonestown: Stoen custody dispute

 In September 1977, former Temple members Tim and Grace Stoen battled in a Georgetown court to produce an order for the Temple to show cause why a final order should not be issued returning their five-year-old son, John.
 A few days later, a second order was issued for John to be taken into protective custody by authorities.
-The fear of being held in contempt of the orders caused Jones to set up a false sniper attack upon himself and begin his first series of White Nights, called the "Six Day Siege".
-During the Siege, Jones spoke to Temple members about attacks from outsiders and had them surround Jonestown with guns and machetes.
+The fear of being held in contempt of the orders caused Jones to set up a false sniper attack upon himself and begin the "Six-Day Siege."

-The rallies took an almost surreal tone as black activists Angela Davis and Huey Newton communicated via radio-telephone to the Jonestown crowd, urging them to hold strong against the "conspiracy".
+Jonestown rallies began to take an almost surreal tone as black activists Angela Davis and Huey Newton communicated via radio-telephone to the settlers, urging them to hold strong against the "conspiracy."
 Jones made radio broadcasts stating "we will die unless we are granted freedom from harassment and asylum."
-Deputy Minister Reid finally assured Marceline Jones that the Guyana Defence Force would not invade Jonestown.
+Reid finally assured Marceline that the Guyana Defence Force would not invade Jonestown.